 Detroit Grand Prix At Belle Isle

 The Detroit Grand Prix was also cancelled.
 The Grand Prix was to be held May 29-31 just before the June 7-20 NAIAS was to be held making Detroit a true Motor City again.
-The two events put together so close should have been a great chance for Detroit to get more people down to the city than usual for the two events.
-Gearheads and just curious people altogether who wanted to see just what Detroit was starting to become was in hopes of showing up.
+The two events put together so close at such a nice time of year should have been a great chance for Detroit to get more people down to the city than usual.
+Gearheads and just curious people altogether would have been able to witness a new Detroit starting to deveolp.

 Unfortunately, like with all cities around the world, the pandemic is affecting all new and exciting things and traditional things that goes on in our cities.
 And for a city that was finally bouncing back after decades of decline, this will put a big halt on the progress Detroit has made.